PhD in Kinesiology and Nutrition

 Your career

 A PhD is kinesiology and nutrition leads to careers in academic research, teaching, government research or industry.
 Our graduates are actively publishing articles, giving talks at national and international conferences, obtaining independent funding for their work, and securing prestigious post-doctoral fellowships upon graduation.
+Our alumni are leaders in their respective fields.
+Below we list a few of our graduates and where they are now.

 Learn from the best